ZacGamble/ZacGamble/README.md

+  A bit about me:

-- 👋 Hi, I’m @ZacGamble
+- I’m currently studying full-stack software development.

-- 👀 I’m interested in creating computer applications.
-- 🌱 I’m currently learning JavaScript, Node.js, Mongoose/MongoDB, HTML, CSS/Bootstrap, and much more!
+- I have been hard at work learning JavaScript, Node.js, Mongoose/MongoDB, HTML, CSS/Bootstrap, and much more!

-- 💞️ I’m looking to collaborate on open-source projects.
-- 📫 How to reach me:
+- 📫 Ways to reach me:
 - Email - zacrgamble@gmail.com
-- Linkdin -
+- LinkedIn -
 - Phone - 208-921-8351

 <!---